LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_autoEscalation.md

 In general, the counter is incremented each time a failure response is sent for a question interaction.
 More specifically, this happens if any of the following occurs:

-* The built-in, default fallback response is triggered.
+* The built-in fallback response is triggered.
 This can be the one that's specific to the question or the [built-in, default fallback response](conversation-builder-dialogs-fallback-dialogs.html).
 * A [fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) that contains only text interactions exists and is triggered.
 * A fallback dialog that contains an API integration (e.g., a Knowledge Base integration) exists and is triggered.
 The integration call fails due to either zero results being returned or some other failure.
 The failure condition isn't handled via an [API failure match condition](conversation-builder-interactions-integrations.html#defining-conditions-based-on-the-result-of-the-api-integration), which triggers a system error message.
 It's the system error message that results in incrementing the counter.